FRACTIONS (RATIONAL EQUATIONS)

 contains a variable.

-- The first step is solving a rational equation is to convert the
+- The first step in solving a rational equation is to convert the

-- The next step is to set the equation equal to zero and solve.
+- Then set the equation equal to zero and solve.

 - Remember that you are trying to isolate the variable.